 A detailed programme rundown and a clear budget plan with justifications on each item should be provided in the application form.
-The applicant organisations should also elaborate, in the programme proposal, on the qualifications and expertise of all members in the training team.
+The applicant organisations should also elaborate on the qualifications and expertise of all members in the training team in the application form.